samcik333/Project-REST-API/README.md

 ## Start app
 First we open two terminals.
 ### First terminal
-Write a command `docker-compose up` which connects us to the Postgres database.
+Write a command `npm i` to install packages and then write a command `docker-compose up` which connects us to the Postgres database.
 ### Second terminal
 Write a command `npm run start` which connects us to the http://localhost:3000 server.
 ## Application functionality